Huegoxaga/notes/algorithm/README.md

   - It optimizes native recursive algorithm by saving the intermeditate result from recursive calls in a list in the memory, it reduces the complex of a recursive algorithm that would take exponential time further by pruning duplicated recursive calls when the result of a similar method call can be find in the result list
 - Backtracking
   - It is a technique that build a solution incrementally and remove all the solutions that does not satisfy the constraints of the problem at any point of time
+  - the depth-first search (DFS) method is an implementation of backtracking
-  - The goal is to explore all possible solutions to a problem using the brute force approach
+    - The goal is to explore all possible solutions to a problem
-  - A search tree named state-space tree is used.
-In a state-space tree, each branch is a variable, and each node represents a solution
-  - the depth-first search (DFS) method is performed on the tree.
-It reaches the bottom of the tree first, since the next node from upper level will continue to execute, it looks like the path has been backtracked
-  - The DFS implementataion is ususally recursive
+    - The dfs function is implemented as follows:
-    - a bounding function is applied so that the algorithm can check if the so-far built solution satisfies the constraints, when solution from one node failed to meet the constraints, the recursion stops
+      1. The exit condition always goes first
+      2. The code before recursive calls are executed from top to bottom until the exit condition is met
+      3. Multiple recursive calls can be performed, they controls the traversal order of the data
+      4. The lines after the recursive calls are executed after all above recursive methods are returned when base condition is met.
+They are doing backtracking from bottom to top
+      5. The returned value pass data between the recursive method for decision making
     - It can be an iterative algorithm by using a stack, the stack can track the nodes that are visited by popping and to be visited by pushing

 ### Parallel